jeffreycwitt/WittManifestTool/readme.md

 In my case, the basic automation problem is how to correctly declare a lot of canvases correctly aligned with their associated image annotations and image services.

-Declaring information for the manifest as a whole is a one time event and doesn't really need to be automated.But most of the manuscripts I'm working with have between 100 and 200 folios.
-These means I need to create around 400 canvases for each manifest.
+Declaring information for the manifest as a whole is a one time event and doesn't really need to be automated.
+But most of the manuscripts I'm working with have between 100 and 200 folios.
+This means I need to create around 400 canvases for each manifest.
 I've auto created about 30 manifests now, which means about 12,000 canvas entries.
 I'm not about to type this out by hand.

 In theory this automation is a fairly easy task.
 I intend for my canvas ids to follow the foliation of the manuscript, and manuscripts are usually numbered in sequential order, so that should just be a simple loop.

 But in practice there are complications.
 First, a canvas iteration needs to alternate from recto to verso and only change numerical number when moving from verso to recto.
 Secondly, manuscripts sometime make mistakes and repeat a number or skip a number.
 We have to be able to account for this.

-There are additional difficulties when associating these folios with the corect image on the image server.
+There are additional difficulties when associating these folios with the corect image on a given image server.
 The folio number is very often not used as the identifier of the image.
 Thus, we need to find a way to automatically align the folio number which is used in the canvas id with the service id (or the image file name).
-Fortunately, Gallica currently uses a sequential numbering to number its images, so, in theory, all we need to do is to match up the beginning of the folio sequence with the image file name sequence and everything should line up.
+Fortunately, Gallica currently uses a sequential numbering to number its images, so, in theory, all we need to do is match up the beginning of the folio sequence with the image file name sequence and everything should line up.
 But again, in practice, there are problems.
 Often Gallica's sequence of images includes duplicate images (e.g. f5.jpg and f6.jpg will be separate images of the same folio) and this repetition ruins our alignment.
 Finally, Gallica images are often images of facing verso and recto pages rather than the preferred image of a single side of a folio.

 So, in theory automation is easy.
 But to make it work, we need a bunch of little extra pieces of information about each manuscript in question so that the canvases will both number correctly (with the right label) and align with the corresponding image id.